bpopescu-qutech/imsep/episodes/python-virtual-environmants.Rmd

 - `venv` and `pip` are quite low-level, and minimalistic, so you do not have to deal with the feature explosion and bloatware that other tools may experience.
-- finally, many of the more high-level tools use the functionality provided by `venv` and `pip` as building blocks, so having a ood understanding of these provides a solid foundation to expand to more sophisticated tools.
+- finally, many of the more high-level tools use the functionality provided by `venv` and `pip` as building blocks, so having a good understanding of these provides a solid foundation to expand to more sophisticated tools.

 In the next sections we will look at how to use `venv` and `pip` from the command line, similar to the approach we took when learning `git`